adn770/ppdf/docs/design-dmap.md

         refactored class-based implementation.
 The codebase is significantly cleaner, more organized, and easier to maintain.

-### Phase 20: LLaVA Integration for Feature Enhancement
+### Phase 20: LLM Integration for Feature Enhancement

 -   **Milestone 58: API and CLI Scaffolding**
     -   **Goal**: To create the API communication layer and integrate the new CLI